marcoverpas/PhD_Lectures_Macerata_2025/README.md

 1. lastly, the rejection of the neoclassical theory of income distribution.

-Based on these presuppositions, the main purpose of the TMC is to identify the logical phases of the process of creation, destruction and circulation of money in a capitalist economy, inhabited by different and opposed social classes.
+Based on these presuppositions, the main purpose of the MCT is to identify the logical phases of the process of creation, destruction and circulation of money in a capitalist economy, inhabited by different and opposed social classes.

 ### A1.2 Alternative theories about the origin of money